 – Tips & advice!

-Is your baby becoming fussy at feeding time?
+Is your baby becoming a fussy eater?

 What does bub experience when eating solid food for the first time?

 Sometimes the entire experience of transitioning from breastmilk and formula to solid food is a bit overwhelming to your baby.
 After several months of nursing with breastmilk or giving formula, your baby becomes all too familiar with milk.
 Introducing him or her to fruits and vegetables for the first time is a bit overwhelming.

 Babies may need time to get used to various colours, textures and most importantly the tastes of new food they encounter.
 While some may take to eating solid food easily, other babies take time to adjust and fully enjoy solid feeding.

 As your baby turns 9 or 10 months old they are no considered a toddler.
 What seems to be fussy eating is usually just your little bub’s way of asserting control and independence.
 So don’t force them.
 Take your time.
 Introduce them to solid food by offering something closely familiar such as purees and sauces.

 What to feed your baby when introducing solid food?

 Purees and sauces and grains are the most common transition food.
 For most babies, it doesn’t matter what the first solid foods are.
 But most mums follow tradition, and choose single-grain cereals as their first baby food.
 However, there is no medical evidence that introducing solid foods in any particular order has an advantage for your baby.

 In addition, the majority of paediatricians recommend starting vegetables before fruits.
 While others may disagree to that, there is no evidence that your baby will develop a dislike for vegetables if fruit is given first.
 Yet most mums will agree that the majority of babies are born with a preference for sweet things.
 With many fruits on the sweeter side, babies often tend to favour fruits over vegetables.